|Tourism in Antarctica

 cold (and therefore quite wet) snow and will almost certainly get

-splashed significantly at some point while riding on the zodiac,
+splashed significantly by sea water at some point while riding on the zodiac,

 you'll probably have to sit in a wet zodiac too at some time.